rust-lang/rfcs/text/0000-const-ub.md

 The RFC also does not mandate detecting any library UB, i.e., UB caused by violating the contract of a (standard) library function.
 The same conditions as for intrinsics apply: implementations should document which UB is detected.
-If library UB is ignored, execution must continue by just following the rules of the Abstract Machine for current implementation of the library function, treating it as if that code had no contract applied to it.
+If library UB is ignored, execution must continue by just following the rules of the Abstract Machine for the current implementation of the library function, treating it as if that code had no contract applied to it.
 In rustc, no library UB will be detected.

 If the compile-time evaluation uses operations that are specified as non-deterministic,